 Monmouthshire Housing’s staff are making a real difference this Xmas

-Staff at Monmouthshire Housing Association (MHA) witness on a daily basis the hardship facing many people living in their communities, and are determined to help spread some Christmas cheer this year.
+Staff at local housing provider Monmouthshire Housing Association (MHA) witness on a daily basis the hardship facing many people living in their communities, and are determined to help spread some Christmas cheer this year.

 With ongoing changes to welfare benefits and the roll-out of Universal Credit to Monmouthshire back in June, many people are facing a Christmas without money and, as a last resort, are having to turn to Foodbanks to help survive.